 A gentle 3 km trail circles Highland Pond and offers scenic views of the distinctive geography.
-For the best experience, grab a headlamp and hit the trail at night; you’ll be blown away by the display of stars, especially if you are from an urban centre.
+For the best experience, grab a headlamp and hit the trail at night; you’ll be blown away by the display of stars.

 For more to see and do in Muskoka, click here.